This tune is as sweet and light as they come. Show your audiences you are a clever speller, as well as being wise in the ways of love.

 Emmylou Harris revived this rock’n’roll hit in the album Trio, along with standout performers Linda Ronstadt and Dolly Parton.
 The original was a #1 hit back in 1958 for the Teddy Bears, one of whose members, Phil Spector, was inducted into the Rock and Roll Hall of fame as a writer and producer in 1989.

 An ageless song of young love, this tune tells of the greater wisdom of the younger folks.
-Singers of any age can have a hit with this piece, for sure.
+But singers of any age can have a hit with this piece, for sure.

 The King himself sang this cautionary love story.
 The Musical Island Boys might just be willing to share it with you.

-This pop classic speaks to all the men in your audience—and the women sure do hope they will listen.
+This popular classic speaks to all the men in your audience—and the women sure do hope the menfolk will listen.

 Here is some gentle, sweet, lighthearted fun for you and your audiences.
 Mm, can’t you just feel the warm breeze and taste the drink with the little umbrella in it.. . . .
 The highly entertaining quartet Boardwalk can.